 ==> Successfully started `httpd` (label: homebrew.mxcl.httpd)

 (The first time you run the brew services command, it will add the Homebrew-services tap.)
 Click on: http://localhost:8080 to test that Apache is running.
 You should see It Works! in your Safari browser.
+The brew services info httpd also shows that Apache is loaded and running.
+It also shows the user and process ID.

 If you don’t see “It Works!“, then you need to do some troubleshooting.
 Make sure that httpd is actually running.
 I have seen cases where the brew services command said that it started, but it either didn’t start or died right away (later on I will describe my a2ctl tool for starting and stopping httpd; it does additional error checking).
 Let’s verify that the httpd processes are running: